moos2333/Betweenlands-Tinker/README.md

 All stats, modifiers, and durability transfer exactly.
 Tools are **immune to the Betweenlands weakness** and support the dimension's **corrosion** system.

 **Parts can also be converted**: Tool Rod → Betweenlands Handle, Binding → Betweenlands Binding, Blade/Head → Betweenlands Tool Head.
-*Parts are only for replacing components in Betweenlands tools—they cannot be used to craft tools directly.*
+*Parts are only for replacing components in existing Betweenlands tools—they cannot be used to craft tools directly.*

+---

+## Smeltery & Casting

+- **Syrmorite Casts**: Molten Syrmorite can be poured over tool parts to create permanent casts.
+- **Molten Sulfur Collection**: Place a Sulfur block atop a Syrmorite Fluid Tank and wait for rain.
+Molten Sulfur accumulates in the tank and can be used as smeltery fuel.

 ---